rust-lang/rust-bindgen/book/src/tutorial-5.md

 }
 ```

-Now let's run `cargo test` again and verify that everying is linking and binding
+Now let's run `cargo test` again and verify that everything is linking and binding
 properly!

 ```bash